 (1) The Chief Officer must keep a register of all registrations.

+(2) The register must record, in relation to each registration, this information —

+(a) the name of the holder of the registration;

+(b) the date on which the registration was granted;

+(c) the date (if any) on which the registration was renewed;

+(d) the date (if any) on which the registration was suspended;

+(e) the date (if any) on which the registration was cancelled.

-(2) The register must record all information relevant to the grant, renewal, transfer or amendment, and to any suspension or cancellation of registrations.
+(3A) The register may record any other information relevant to a registration holder or to the issue, amendment, renewal, suspension or cancellation of a registration that the Chief Officer thinks fit.

 (3) The register must be kept in such form and in such manner as the Chief Officer decides.